What Is Digital Scrapbooking? A Beginner’s Guide | aA

 • Adobe Photoshop — what I use.
 More of a learning curve and a monthly subscription, but it does everything.

 • Canva — free, browser-based, no download needed.
-Good for testing the water before you commit to anything.
+Good for testing the water before you commit.

 Comparing Photoshop and Photoshop Elements?
-See Best Digital Scrapbooking Programs: How to Choose for a full breakdown of every software option — including free ones.
+See Photoshop vs Photoshop Elements for the full breakdown, or Best Digital Scrapbooking Programs: How to Choose for every software option — including free ones.

 Step 02